DSpace-Labs/puppet-dspace-demo/README.md

 3. Runs 'apt-get update' and 'apt-get upgrade' to ensure all is up-to-date (reboots if needed)
 4. Installs all necessary software on server (e.g. Puppet, librarian-puppet, Git)
 5. Clones this 'puppet-dspace-demo' GitHub repo to server (at `/etc/puppet/`)
-6. Runs '[librarian-puppet](http://librarian-puppet.com/)' to install any Puppet module dependencies (specified in Puppetfile)
+6. Runs '[librarian-puppet](http://librarian-puppet.com/)' to install any Puppet module dependencies (specified in [Puppetfile](https://github.com/DSpace-Labs/puppet-dspace-demo/blob/master/Puppetfile))
-7. Runs `puppet apply /etc/puppet/manifests/site.pp` to finish the setup of the server
+7. Runs `puppet apply /etc/puppet/manifests/site.pp` to actually install Postgres, Tomcat, Apache and DSpace (using the Puppet modules for each)

 *Note: all actions taken by 'cloud-init' are logged to `/var/log/cloud-init.log`.
 The output/results are logged to `/var/log/cloud-init-output.log`.*